rust-stuco/lectures/week6/slides.md

 Integration Tests use your library in the same way any other code would

-* They can only call functions that are part of your library’s public API
+* They can only call functions that are part of your library's public API
 * Useful for testing if many parts of your library work together correctly